Aerosol Mass Spectrometer

 Beam Width Probe allows measurement of particle shape by measuring the divergence of the particle beam.

-Starting in 2014 we made available several important upgrades for the TOF AMS systems.
+We made available several important upgrades for the TOF AMS systems.

 1) An improved particle sizing module.